Tips of the week !

 Tip of the week #19

-When we analyze a variation via DataMa COMPARE, we sometimes need to check its significance 🧐
+When we analyze a variation via Datama COMPARE, we sometimes need to check its significance 🧐

-To find this combination of amplitude and power analysis you can of course use DataMa IMPACT, but also within DataMa COMPARE, where you also find the Significance Test functionality.
+To find this combination of amplitude and power analysis you can of course use Datama IMPACT, but also within Datama COMPARE, where you also find the Significance Test functionality.
 A very useful feature when you want to ensure the interest of the variation that you observe! 💥

 Tip 19